Race #6 in the Michigan Multi-Sport Series

 Exiting the transition area on the shoulder, you will head north along F-41 to a LEFT on Rea Rd. along the airport to a merge RIGHT to Bissonette to your turnaround points.
 Simply heading straight back to the transition area. **NOTE – You will cross F-41 @ Rea into the coned lane along the lake for the return!
 Use caution at this point, making sure officers wave you across.
 DO NOT cross the cones stay in the coned lane to the transition area.

-The course is lightly travelled, tree lined the entire way.
+The course is lightly traveled, tree-lined the entire way.
 It is good pavement and a fast course.
 One small hill just past the Bissonette merge.

 Starting and finishing lakeside on Van Etten Lake in the park Exiting the transition area you will follow a coned lane along F-41 south.
 You will cross at the old light crossing onto the base.
-From that point following cones, signs, chalk out on the out and back course.
-Each event will simply turnaround at your spot indicated by a sign board (super, long course and sprint) After completing the course you will cross F-41 again, following the flagged chute into the downhill finish in the park along Van Etten Lake.
+From that point follow cones, signs, and chalk out on the out-and-back course.
+Each event will simply turn around at your spot indicated by a signboard (super, long course, and sprint) After completing the course you will cross F-41 again, following the flagged chute into the downhill finish in the park along Van Etten Lake.

 ALL aid stations will be stocked with water, lemon-lime Gatorade Endurance Formula,